funjack/launchcontrol/contrib/blender/README.md

 Funscripting is an addon for Blender to 'script' Launch movements for a video.
-With this addon you can create your own scripts (in Funscript format) that can be played back by Launchcontrol for any movie you like.
+With this addon you can create your own scripts (in Funscript format) that can be played back by Launchcontrol.

 [Blender](https://www.blender.org/) is a very powerful free and open-source 3D editor suite, that comes with a video editor.
 Scrubbing through a video is very fast and easy.

-This addon consists of a panel for the sequencer with percentage buttons representing Launch positions.
-This will insert the buttons value in a custom property on the selected strip and marks it as a keyframe.
-The export button will save this as a Funscript that can be played back using Launchcontrol.
+The addon consists of a panel for the Sequencer with percentage buttons representing Launch positions.
+Each button inserts the corresponding value into a custom property on the selected strip and marks it as a keyframe.
+The export button will save this as a Funscript file that can be played back using Launchcontrol.

 Installation
 ------------